jonggyoukim/container/docker.md

 ~~~
 $ docker login

-Login with your Docker ID to push and pull https://github.com/shiftyou/cloudnative/blob/master/images from Docker Hub.
+Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com to create one.
 Username: <username. not email>
 Password: <password>
 WARNING!
 Your password will be stored unencrypted in /home/user1/.docker/config.json.